msteinbeck/tinyspline/README.md

   // no error
 ```

-The C++11 wrapper uses std::exception instead.
-All bindings map std::exception
+The C++11 wrapper uses std::runtime_error instead.
+All bindings map
-into their own exception types.
+std::runtime_error into their own exception types.

 #####OpenGL Integration
 Using TinySpline within OpenGL is very easy because the structs provide